 You will sign up at the white table before sitting down for the start of the orientation.
 We will contact you by email in the future.
 All Handouts will be available with information on dates, classes, requirements for graduation…etc.

-For more information on joining the volunteer crew of ELISSA or to learn more about the campaign to Keep ELISSA Sailing, contact the Texas Seaport Museum at 409-763-1877.
+For more information on joining the volunteer crew of ELISSA or to learn more about the campaign to Keep ELISSA Sailing, contact us at 409-763-1877.